 Indulge in the rich aroma of the Turkish coffee that is prepared on the traditional coast.
 Travel by van, ferry or a cruise boat and take a tour around Istanbul.

 Hit the streets or visit the dome-shaped structures.
 Go bird watching at the Gulhane park or go to the markets and tour the city that was built by the Vikings.
 Go souvenir shopping at the markets and try out the exquisite Turkish cuisine.

 15. San Francisco, USA:

 Want to watch the fog tumbling over the Golden Gate Bridge?
 Visit San Francisco to experience a state of magical realism.
 This city is home to the Fisherman’s Wharf, Cable Car Museum, and the Union Square.
 It is famous for its Victorian houses, hilly landscape and year-round fog.

 Climb the Russian and Nob Hills via cable cars or go up the Coit tower to get a clear, 360-degree view of the city.
-Don’t miss the salted caramel ice cream in the Dolores Park and do take a cruise at the Fisherman’s Wharf.
+Don’t miss the salted caramel ice cream in Dolores Park and take a cruise at the Fisherman’s Wharf.

 Go fishing, wine-tasting or rent a bike and tour around the city.
 You will never run out of options in San Francisco.
 Make it a point to visit the Palace of Fine Arts and the Exploratorium.

 Saffron Barker and her family visited sunny San Francisco recently.
 Recounting her experience on her YouTube channel, she says, “We walked to Lombard Street and took the tram up the windiest, most stunning road.
 We took an Uber to get some lunch and stopped by a nice bar.
 We also cycled to the Golden Gate Bridge to watch the most stunning view (i).”